Riverine flood maps

 Despite the very low risk of flooding, the ACT Government is implementing national best practice flood risk management.
 The revised flood maps incorporate the latest data collection, mapping and analysis tools.

-The maps (displayed on the ACT Government's ACTmapi website) show the expected extent and depth of flood water and the hazard potential within each catchment across the ACT during a major flood event.
+The maps (displayed on ACTmapi) show the expected extent and depth of flood water and the hazard potential within each catchment across the ACT during a major flood event.
 The Government will use the maps to highlight flood risk areas, improve planning and mitigation and help the community better prepare for and respond to flood events.

 Government will work with property owners who may be potentially affected to help them better understand how to keep themselves safe and respond if there is a flood in their area.